 - Driver’s licenses of the members.

-- Depending on the age of the LLC, a Nebraska Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state.
+- In some circumstances, a Nebraska Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state.

 Apply for Business Licenses and Permits